Hemorrhoids Making Your life A Living Hell? Try These Ideas!

 - Are hemorrhoids getting the best of you and your mood?

-- Take several baths through out the day, if you can.
+- Take many baths through out the day, if you can.

 - Do not add anything to the baths.

-- Make certain they are not too hot!
+- Make sure they are not too hot!

 - Don't worry; you can't take way too many baths!